The Chilean Andes are known for big open bowls, treeless slopes, steep terrain, and the best snow in the Southern Hemisphere.

 - Communication, Chileans speak Spanish and so do members of our team, so rest assured we’ll make sure you are heard

 - Breakfast and Group Dinners

-- Off hill activities and education
+- Off hill activities

 - International Flight